 For the lasagna layers

-- 1 large parsnip, peeled and sliced thinly
+- 1 large parsnip or sweet potato, peeled and sliced thinly

 - ½ cup torn fresh basil leaves